The History of Twin Bayous – Welcome Home

 Very early the next day, we were both up and, or so I thought, ready to hit the road, but Wendy reminded me that yesterday I had agreed to stay in Moonshine Falls for at least a few days.
 I told her that I was only kidding and that I did, of course, remember what I had said.

-We went back that the diner that was only a few yards behind the town’s motel.
-For breakfast, we had cheesesteak sandwiches.
+We went back to the diner that was only a few yards behind the town’s motel.
+For breakfast, we had cheese-steak sandwiches.
 I pretended not like my sandwich and Wendy thought that perhaps there was something wrong with me.
+I do that because I like it when she worries about me.

 Afterwards Wendy asked me to drive her back to the real estate office that we visited the previous afternoon.
 The building complex we went to was known as the “Ringwald Block”.
 Suddenly it hit me that something strange was going on here… Ringwald, Clemens, Goombah, … these were names that I recognized from Twin Bayous.
 There were too many coincidences.
 I said nothing to Wendy.
 I just shook my head.